Phate6660/ppkg/README.md

 About the name: ppkg / Phate's Package Manager is a double entendre.
 Surely you can figure it out. ;)

+If anyone wants a package added, just let me know.<br>
+Issues, PRs, or even just messages on any platforms I'm on are appreciated!

 Prerequisites:
 - `mkdir -pv "$HOME/.ppkg/{downloads,opt}"`
 - `cp config.toml $HOME/.ppkg/`